Looking for USB Audio Interfaces ?Start shopping

 Your interface should also make your analog sources as clean and noise-free as they can be.
 If you provide a signal to the converter that is too weak or strong, you will incorporate artifacts like noise or clipping that simply can’t be removed once digitized.
 This means that the same principles that make, say, a home theater receiver desirable are at play here.
 Better components and circuit design make for more robust signals.
 And better signals going to your converter make for better sound down stream.

-Turn it all the way left, and you hear the signal as it goes into the interface.
-Turn it all the way right, and you hear what's coming out of the computer.
+- Monitor mix control — turn it all the way to one side, and you hear the signal as it goes into the interface.
+Turn it all the way to the other, and you hear what's coming out of the computer.
 In the middle you hear both at equal strength.

 Our product descriptions will give you all the information you’ll need about the connections you’ll need to make.
 And the accessories tab is a great place to find the cables you’ll need.